 Nearly every houseplant can start from a seed, so that’s not the real question.
 It’s a matter of which houseplant will sprout indoors with the conditions you have.
 In some cases, seeds need both heat and light to grow, while others only need a bit of moisture and a good-enough temperature.

-A few common indoor houseplants will willingly grow from seed, including:
+Here are a few common indoor houseplants that will easily grow from seed:

 - Peace lilies